particle-iot/docs/src/content/guide/how-to-build-a-product/dashboard.md

 ## Defining a product

-Our cloud platform thinks that all devices are *Photons* or *Cores* — unless it's told otherwise.
+Our cloud platform thinks that all devices are *Photons*, *Electrons*, or *Cores* — unless it's told otherwise.
 Now's the time to define your own product within the platform and tell us a bit about how that product should behave.

 *Photons* are development kits.
 They're designed to be easy to reprogram and run a variety of software applications that you, our users, develop.